vinokanth92/emailservice/README.md

 ### 4. Demo
 The application is currently deployed in an AWS BeanStalk environment.
 The application can be accessed via `emailservice-env.xb3bpqkjp8.ap-southeast-2.elasticbeanstalk.com` Please refer to the API Documentation section for more information.

-The repository also contains a Postman Collection when can be readily used via Postman to test the API.
-The collection and environment file can be found in `PROJECT_ROOT_DIR/postman`

-Please use `domain-aws` as value in the Postman URL placeholder in order to initiate requests to the AWS deployed application.
+- The repository also contains a Postman Collection when can be readily used via Postman to test the API.
+The collection and environment file can be found in `PROJECT_ROOT_DIR/postman` Use `domain-aws` as value in the Postman URL placeholder in order to initiate requests to the AWS deployed application.

-Perform a POST request on http://emailservice-env.xb3bpqkjp8.ap-southeast-2.elasticbeanstalk.com/emails with a valid request body.
+- Alternatively, perform a POST request on http://emailservice-env.xb3bpqkjp8.ap-southeast-2.elasticbeanstalk.com/emails with a valid request body.

 ### 5. Limitations
 - The number of max number of recipients per request are constrained by the email provider services SendGrid and MailGun used in the application.